4 people favorited this theater

 On 28th March 1982 a special 50th Anniversary concert was given by Phil Kelsall on the Compton organ.
 Three months later, on 26th June 1982 the Odeon was closed with “One Flew Over the Cuckoo’s Nest”, “Star Wars” & “The Empire Strikes Back”, “Mary Millington’s True Blue Confessions”.
 The building was boarded up and abandonded for a long period of time.

 However it was to re-open as a Top Rank Bingo Club and remains in use today as a Mecca Bingo Club.
+The sub-division of the auditorium has been removed.
 In July 2009, it was announced that the building and the entire block had been the subject of a compulsory purchase order.
+In 2019 it is threatened by Sunderland’s City Council’s redevelopment plans.

 Just login to your account and subscribe to this theater